 - Once you find an account you like, look at who they follow.
 A quality influencer will follow other quality influencers.

-- Use an influencer and content marketing agency like Sway Group.
+- Use an influencer marketing agency like Sway Group.
 Our diverse influencer network and proprietary dashboard technology means that we can easily identify and activate the best influencers for a campaign.

 - Our skilled Quality Assurance team checks all content before it goes live.

-Ready to see how micro-influencers can boost your brand presence and drive real engagement with your ideal market?
+Ready to see how a micro influencer can boost your brand presence and drive real engagement with your ideal market?
 Talk to us today and learn more about what our team can do for you.